Arianna J. King

 Acknowledgement of the possibilities and potentials to learn from ordinary citizens of the global urban majority to bring about just urban futures.

-Through careful observation and community engagement, I aim to contribute insights that can lead to more inclusive, vibrant, and responsive cities for all.
+Through careful observation and relationship-based engagement, I aim to contribute insights that can lead to more inclusive, vibrant, and responsive cities for all.